-What is Comparative Negligence in Florida Law?
+What Is Comparative Negligence in Florida Law?

 Comparative negligence in Florida law allows an injured person to recover compensation even if they share some responsibility for the accident.
 Under this rule, compensation is reduced by the percentage of fault assigned to the injured party.